-In your first year you will get a thorough grounding in what it takes to set up and run a business, the types of business organisations there are and learn about marketing and production.
-Following this, you will then look at financial aspects of business along with the human and operational areas.
+In your first year, you will learn what it takes to set up and run a business and the types of business organisations there are.
+You will then look at financial aspects of business along with the human and operational areas.

 The second year of the course considers a broader overview of business strategies, economic influences on the business, and how the different parts of the business react to these issues, as well as learning tools to analyse and judge the success of a business.

 Business students find that there is a huge range of opportunities for them, whether this is through a traditional university route, where you may want to specialise in a particular area of business, or through an apprenticeship route (with a company like BAE Systems).
 You might consider employment, or even developing that fantastic idea you had in the first term of your studies!

-At least two 5s and three 4s at GCSE, including at least a 4 in English Language and Maths.
+At least five 5s at GCSE, including at least a 4 in English Language and Maths.